navindex/ci4-authx/README.md

 ## 7. Helper Functions

-**Navindex:Auth** comes with its own [Helper](https://codeigniter4.github.io/CodeIgniter4/general/helpers.html) that includes the following helper functions to ease access to basic features.
+**Navindex:AuthX** comes with its own [Helper](https://codeigniter4.github.io/CodeIgniter4/general/helpers.html) that includes the following helper functions to ease access to basic features.
 Be sure to load the helper before using these functions: `helper('auth');`

 **Hint**: Add `'auth'` to any controller's `$helper` property to have it loaded automatically, or the same in **app/Controllers/BaseController.php** to have it globally available. the auth filters all pre-load the helper so it is available on any filtered routes.